english below

 ENG

-The film is in French and Japanese with English subtitles
+The film is in French/Japanese with English subtitles

 A French actress and a Japanese man share a brief but intense love affair in postwar Hiroshima.
 Their chance encounter unfolds into a hypnotic and fragmented reflection on love, loss, and memory.
 In voice-over, they speak of their personal traumas and the collective scars left by the atomic bomb.